dy24703/PoW_Hardfork/README.md

-Uncertainty is also increased because miners will need to account for obtaining speciality hardware more often (already a major risk), and maintaining security in more dangerous areas of the world, due to cheaper labor.
+Uncertainty is also increased because miners will need to account for obtaining speciality hardware more often, (already a major risk), and maintaining security in more dangerous areas of the world, due to cheaper labor.
-Income will also be less certain as some miners will be better equipped for the next PoW change than others.
+Income will also be less certain, as some miners will be better equipped for the next PoW change than others.

-As a result miners will invest less into securing the bitcoin network all other things equal.
+As a result, miners will invest less into securing the Bitcoin network, all other things equal.

 ## Physical and administrative centralization of bitcoin
-While it is possible this expectation would result in greater administrative and physical decentralization of bitcoin mining, as in the case of a one-off change, it is by no means guaranteed, and we lack a way to determine the likelihood that it will be an improvement.
+While it is possible this expectation would result in greater administrative and physical decentralization of Bitcoin mining,
+(as in the case of a one-off change);
+it is by no means guaranteed,
+and we lack a way to determine the likelihood that it will be an improvement.

 ## Bitcoin's resistance to physical and administrative centralization
-By ensuring that hardware is never commoditized we have ensured that the economic incentives of benevolent actors are not strong enough to result in securing the network with the most efficient equipment possible, but we have not ensured that malicious actors will not developed more efficient hardware to create the centralized control required for an attack.
+By ensuring that hardware is never commoditized, we have ensured that the economic incentives of benevolent actors are not strong enough to result in securing the network with the most efficient equipment possible;
+but we have not ensured that malicious actors will not develop more efficient hardware to create the centralized control required for an attack.

 ## Bitcoin's Resistance to malicious mining attacks
-When the best hardware is not profitable only the bad guys will have specialty hardware.
+When the best hardware is not profitable, only the bad guys will have specialty hardware.

 An attacker could invest
-in mining hardware and gain an even greater amount of power of the network than would be possible after a one-time PoW change.
+in mining hardware and gain an even greater amount of power over the network than would be possible after a one-time PoW change.